RBXDefender/RBXDefender-AntiCheat/README.md

 **Open-Source Anti-Cheat System for Roblox Games**

 RBXDefender empowers Roblox developers to protect their games from exploiters with a modular, tiered anti-cheat system designed by a cool guy.
 Whether you want a lightweight solution or professional-grade automation with Roblox’s Ban API, RBXDefender has you covered.
 ## JOINING THE DISCORD IS REQUIRED.
+(13+)
 ### https://discord.gg/YmQbcRTj2b
+It contains vital policy info and where to get updates.
 ---

 ## Features